A forecast of using fast radio burst observations to constrain holographic dark energy: Methods and data

 From eq.~(\ref{eq2}), if we could determine $\rm{DM}_{\rm{obs}}$, $\rm{DM}_{\rm{host}}$, and $\rm{DM}_{\rm{MW}}$, the last remaining term $\rm{DM}_{\rm{IGM}}$ could be measured.
 The total uncertainty of $\rm{DM}_{\rm{IGM}}$ is expressed as

 We take the observational uncertainty $\sigma_{\rm {obs}}=1.5~{\rm {pc~cm^{-3}}}$ \cite{Petroff:2016tcr}.
-From the Australia Telescope National Facility pulsar catalog \cite{Manchester:2004bp}, the average $\sigma_{\rm MW}$ is about $10~{\rm {pc~cm^{-3}}}$ for the sources at high Galactic latitudes.
+From the Australia Telescope National Facility pulsar catalog \cite{Manchester:2004bp}, the average $\sigma_{\rm MW}$ is about $10~{\rm {pc~cm^{-3}}}$ for the sources at high Galactic latitudes $(|b|> 10^{\circ})$.
+We assume that the sources at high Galactic latitudes are included in the data, since the Galactic coordinates do not affect the predicted numbers of FRBs dramatically \cite{Hashimoto:2020dud}.
 Due to the inhomogeneity of the baryon matter in IGM, the deviation of an individual event from the mean $\rm{DM}_{\rm{IGM}}$ is described by $\sigma_{\rm {IGM}}$.
 Here we use the following formula \cite{Li:2019klc},

-which is fitted from the simulations in refs.~\citep{FaucherGiguere:2011cy,Conroy:2013iaa}. $\sigma_{\rm{host}}$ is hard to estimate because it depends on the individual properties of an FRB, for example, the type of the host galaxy, the location of FRB in the host galaxy, and the near-source plasma.
+which is fitted from the simulations in refs.~\citep{FaucherGiguere:2011cy,McQuinn:2013tmc}.
+It should be noted that some assumptions in our work may be different from those in the numerical simulation, such as the value of baryon density.
+However, our fiducial values of cosmological parameters are consistent with those in ref.~\cite{Li:2019klc}.
+The reason of neglecting the details of numerical simulation is that for a forecast study, the error is more important than the fiducial value or the expectation value of $\rm DM_{\rm{IGM}}$($z$).
+The constraint precision of cosmological parameters directly depends on the error of $\rm DM_{\rm{IGM}}$($z$).
+Hence, although we make a simplification for convenience, using the fiducial values fully consistent with the numerical simulation \cite{FaucherGiguere:2011cy,McQuinn:2013tmc} would have negligible influence on the results. $\sigma_{\rm{host}}$ is hard to estimate because it depends on the individual properties of an FRB, for example, the type of the host galaxy, the location of FRB in the host galaxy, and the near-source plasma.
 We take $\sigma_{\rm{host}} = 30 ~{\rm {pc~cm^{-3}}}$ as the uncertainty of ${\rm DM_{host}}$.

-The first CHIME/FRB catalog suggests a sky rate of $818 \pm 64~({\rm stat.})^{+220}_{-200}~({\rm sys.}) $ sky$^{-1}$ day$^{-1}$ above a fluence of 5 Jy ms at 600 MHz.
-Currently, among hundreds of FRB sources, there are 14 FRBs localized to host galaxies.
-Therefore, we expect that $\sim 10$ FRBs with redshifts can be detected per day \cite{Walters:2017afr}.
-Thus, we take $N_{\rm FRB}=1000$ as a normal expectation and $N_{\rm FRB}=10000$ as an optimistic expectation for a few years observation, with $N_{\rm FRB}$ being the event number of FRBs.